Interaction Triggers explains how cadence, board/external, and hybrid triggers cause interactions by combining time‑based and event‑based cues.

 Cadence-only system (common but limited): A team meets every Monday for planning and every Friday for review.
 On Tuesday, a critical blocker appears.
 It waits until Friday to be discussed.
 Five days lost.

-Event trigger added: Same team, but with a rule: "If any item is blocked for more than 24 hours without a resolution owner, trigger an immediate Blocker Sync with the affected parties."
+Trigger added: Same team, but with a rule: "If any item is blocked for more than 24 hours without a resolution owner, trigger an immediate Blocker Sync with the affected parties."
 Tuesday's blocker gets addressed Wednesday morning.

 Hybrid in practice: An FL2 delivery team has a Weekly Sync (cadence) but also an escalation trigger: "If cross-team dependency remains unresolved after two Daily Standups, trigger an FL2 Dependency Resolution meeting within 4 hours."